 Once you're at 40 weeks you're full term!
 If you've not yet had your baby, expect to begin post-dates surveillance and more frequent office visits; your doctor may offer induction if your cervix is ripe.

 At 41 to 42 weeks you'll continue to receive post-dates surveillance.

 Once you reach 42 weeks, expect to be induced.
 Although most doctors differ somewhat as to which point indicates mandatory delivery, 42 weeks seems to be a dividing line where further waiting begins unacceptable risks.

-Throughout your entire third trimester your doctor will keep a heightened vigilance for diseases and complications unique to pregnancy and watch you very carefully.
+Throughout your entire third trimester, your doctor will keep a heightened vigilance for diseases and complications unique to a pregnancy and watch you very carefully.